yudhisteer/Google-Playstore-App-Analytics/README.md

 From the research, I found that the average volume of ratings across all app categories is 4.17.
 The histogram plot is skewed to the left indicating that the majority of the apps are highly rated with only a few exceptions in the low-rated apps.

-## 5. Analysis of Size and Price of AppsRelatyion between Apps Category and Price
+## 5. Analysis of Size and Price of Apps

 For size, if the mobile app is too large, it may be difficult and/or expensive for users to download.
 Lengthy download times could turn users off before they even experience your mobile app.
 Plus, each user's device has a finite amount of disk space.
 For price, some users expect their apps to be free or inexpensive.
 These problems compound if the developing world is part of your target market; especially due to internet speeds, earning power and exchange rates.